 Serum TAG are packaged into lipoproteins, particularly VLDL, by the liver.
 The sources of fatty acids for TAG production during fasting are stored fatty acids within the liver, circulating NEFA, and through DNL (44).
 Therefore, the TAGFA composition reflects not just dietary intake but also stored fatty acids from the adipose tissue and the DNL capacity of the individual.
 During fasting, a large portion of fatty acids bound together as TAG are obtained from circulating NEFA.
 A study examining this found that NEFA contributed 60-80% of newly synthesized VLDL-TAG during fasting and ~40% during the fed state while dietary fatty acids contributed ~25% to newly synthesized VLDL-TAG (44).
 In an analysis of the serum NEFA fraction in the PROMISE cohort with the OGTT-derived outcomes (currently unpublished), we found that higher total NEFA but not the specific composition associated with lower beta-cell function and not with insulin resistance.
 While NEFA may contribute substantially to the TAG fraction, there may be something unique about the specific composition of the TAGFA fraction that may allow it to enter insulin sensitive tissues more easily than NEFA.
-It may be that VLDL receptors allow fatty acids to enter these tissue more easily than NEFA bound to albumin, or it may be due to the other influences on TAGFA composition such as dietary intake.
+It may be that VLDL receptors allow fatty acids to enter these tissues more easily than NEFA bound to albumin, or it may be due to the other influences on TAGFA composition such as dietary intake.

 {{ Not sure about this...
 Include this? }} As with our previous analysis of the PL fatty acid fraction {{cite}}, we found that cis-vaccenic acid strongly predicted higher insulin sensitivity and beta-cell function.
 Likewise, in the TAGFA fraction we found a similar association with cis-vaccenic acid. {{we can discuss to include more}}